ShengdingHu/OpenDelta/docs/source/notes/keyfeature.md

 OpenDelta approaches this problem via a true plug-and-play fashion to the PLMs.
 To migrate from a full-model finetuning training scripts to a delta tuning training scripts, you **DO NOT**  need to change the backbone bone model code base.
 :::

-## How we achieve "No backbone code modification"?
+How we achieve "No backbone code modification"?

 The key advantage of OpenDelta is **NO backbone modification**, thus are easy for migrating, and adaptation.
 Here is how we achieve it.

 **Read through it will also help you to implement your own delta models.**

+(namebasedaddr)=
-### 1. Name-based submodule addressing.
+## 1. Name-based submodule addressing.
 We locate the submodules that we want to apply a delta layer via name-based addressing.

 In pytorch fashion, a submodule can be accessed from a root model via 'dot' addressing.
 For example, we define a toy language model